lipnitsk/xr/README.txt

 Exar USB Serial Driver
 ======================
+Version 1B, 1/13/2017
+Fixed Bug: The conditional logic to support kernel 3.9 was incorrect (line 396 in xr_usb_serial_common.c).

 Version 1A, 1/9/2015

 This driver will work with any USB UART function in these Exar devices: